timm/tested/docs/onCluster.md

 - recurse on each half
 - As a result, we can approximate 398 examples with just 16.

+This data has three $Y$ variables, acceleration (which we want to maximize), weight (which we want to minimize) and miles per hour (which we want to maximize).
+We print the mean of these values at the root and at each leaf:
+- Note that even though we are not trying to, our clusters do separate good from bad $Y$ values:

 ```
 398  {:Acc+ 15.6 :Lbs- 2970.4 :Mpg+ 23.8}
 | 199